BaptisteLalanne/AdventOfCode/2021/README.md

 # About
 This is my participation in the AoC 2021.
-I started with Python for the speed but I don't like this programming language.
-Let's use something more optimized, we are not in a rush :)
+C++ is my main langage, I will use it for this year.
+I love its running time's speed.

+Might change for next year ;)